 • Every individual has their own unique experiences that create their reaction.
 Listening and supporting the needs of others while refraining from sharing your personal opinions is of the utmost importance.

 • Many are struggling with “normal” routines given COVID-19.
 These tragedies become yet another thing for all, including children, to process and manage with regard to their emotions.
 Remembering to keep your emotions under control can help children as they navigate these tragic events.

-The recent events including what took place in Minneapolis, may change the way we view our society and how we live in it.
+The recent events may change the way we view our society and how we live in it.
 Life will not be the same after these incidents, but we can still try to make a positive impact with our fellow neighbor.
 Continue to offer a helping hand,

 a kind word and a giving spirit so we can all heal from these unfortunate tragedies.